adaviding/morpe/README.md

 Ing, AD (2014) MoRPE:  A Probabilistic Classifier.  *GitHub*.  doi:10.5281/zenodo.13235.
 Retrieved from https://github.com/adaviding/Morpe/releases/tag/0.1.

-#Not patented
-I have allowed the patent application to lapse.
-This work is no longer patented.

 #Software Releases
 This software is implemented in multiple programming languages.